As-salaamu 'alikum ICCSC community members,

 The matter now sits in the courts and a recent motion to dismiss Plaintiff's lawsuit was filed on the grounds that religious matters have no place in secular/civil court and decisions made by the governing body (Shura) are final.

 The ICCSC Shura typically does not share confidential documents with the community.
-However, to put an end to the rumors and accusations that have been circulating, we are releasing documents to clarify what happened.
+However, to put an end to the rumors and accusations that have been circulating, the Defendants are releasing documents to clarify what happened.
 It is the Islamic way to show the truth.
-We are providing a detailed timeline of the events below - all which is public information, as well as instructions on how to view all court documents.
+The Defendants are providing a detailed timeline of the events below - all which is public information, as well as instructions on how to view all court documents.
 Most meetings were recorded and available to anyone.

 Yours in Islam,